JuliaMath/MittagLeffler.jl/README.md

 Arguments must satisfy `α > 0`, `β` real, `z` real or complex, `ρ>0`.

+For `α<1` and/or `abs(z)<1`, accurate, series-only method are used.
+The series-only methods work with BigFloat precision for corresponding input types.
+Some other parameter ranges also use series or asymptotic methods.

 For some arguments, integrals are evaluated with `quadgk`, with no control on errors.
+Some results are accurate, others are not.

 ### Bugs